 Allison Kaatz, San Diego Zoo Safari Park

 “There’s just no way to downplay it, so I’m gonna say it. … My workplace, the San Diego Zoo Safari Park is the COOLEST.
 When national ‘Take Our Daughters and Sons to Work Day’ arrives, my son and I both look forward to spending the day together.
 The event’s popularity is growing every year with 62 kids registered this year.
 I am proud to say that my employer San Diego Zoo Global embraces its opportunity to be a role model and world leader in conservation, a place that daughters and sons can be proud to say their parents work, and where they can be inspired to work someday too.
 This year has been the best yet.”

 Dave, Homeland Security Investigations

 “My name is Dave; I am a special agent with the Department of Homeland Security, Homeland Security Investigations, in San Diego, California.
-I have been the coordinator for our [take our daughters & sons to work day] for years. … We have had wonderful feedback from the kids and parents.
+I have been the coordinator for our [$matches] for years. … We have had wonderful feedback from the kids and parents.
 The kids have a better understanding of their parents’ jobs and they have fun with all of the ‘gadgets’ of our law enforcement job.
 They acknowledge they have to behave in school and study hard, that nothing is outside their grasp if they strive to be the best they can be and have fun doing it.
 I have a deep feeling of accomplishment when I overhear the kids talking amongst themselves during lunch that they want to be doctors, teachers and pilots.
 They chat about going to college, getting jobs and having families.
 But most of all when I hear how they are going to work hard in school to make their parents proud…well that pulls at the heart strings.
 I am proud to be a part of your program and look forward to continuing our journey and being a positive model for our future generations.”